 If you feel that you are suited to a Bachelors degree, the decisions don’t stop there!
 We have two different undergraduate business degrees – BA (Hons) Business and Management or BA (Hons) Business and Marketing.

 Both courses cover some of the same topics, including project management, business strategy and human resources management.
 They also contain specialist modules, such as Consumer Behaviour (marketing) and Financial Decision Making (management).

 If you’re unsure which course is right for you, take a look at this blog post that focuses on the differences between the two modules.

 Postgraduate business options

 The easiest way to choose between these options is to look at your career goals.
-If you know you want a career in a specific field, we have a lot of specialist degrees: management, marketing, finance, human resources and project management.
-While MSc Project Management is a standalone course, the other subjects are part of our “MSc Business with” pathways, and you can even study a PG Cert Business and Management before choosing which area to specialise in.
+If you know you want a career in a specific field, we have a lot of specialist degrees: management, marketing, finance, human resources, business analytics and project management.
+While MSc Project Management is a standalone course, the other subjects are part of our “MSc Business with” pathways, and you can even study a PG Cert Business Management before choosing which area to specialise in.
 If you’re still struggling to choose between them, take a look at this blog post.

 Or perhaps you’re wondering about the difference between an MBA and an MSc Business?
 We could write a whole blog post on the topic… and in fact we have!
 You can check it out here.

 Luckily, you don’t need to work it all out on your own.
 Our friendly and knowledgeable Admissions Team would be happy to talk you through your options.
 Just drop us a line or download a prospectus, and someone will be in touch.